 “The exhibit of nineteenth and twentieth-century social housing reveals scant interest in the design of architecture for vulnerable populations, the working classes and the lower levels of the middle classes.
 Much of this architecture was provided by speculative builders or public housing authorities.
-As of the 1970s, the primary effort of advocates has been to keep what their progressive precursors managed to produce and to capture what was abandoned.
+The “poor house” death and despair was for the “remains of humanity.”
+It wasn’t until the close of the 20th c. for this conservative view to be challenged.
+The primary effort of advocates has been to keep what their minimally progressive precursors managed to produce and to capture what was abandoned.
 In NYC these vital stocks were in big trouble.
-Some became traps without resources to grow strength, other stocks quagmires of disinvestment.
-Value tends not occur without a rising standard of living to produce effective demand is the lesson.
-A quality community place is the first and most important step.
-Housing organizations are left hoping to end despair for not only for the lack of quality, but for an affordable place to live as well.”Rex L. Curry
+Some became traps in communities without resources to grow strength, others are grew into vast quagmires of disinvestment.
+Value tends not occur without a rising standard of living to produce effective demand is the lesson for conservatives.
+A quality community place is the first and most important step, something the left has yet to understand.”Rex L. Curry

 Civil rights, religion, labor protects low-income and other vulnerable populations — children, women, the elderly, and people with disabilities.

 This national research and action institute of collaborators tends to be all over the place, but watch how they implement local, state initiatives that alter federal policies and work to get a uniform flow of economic and social equity in the pocket of ordinary people.

 Ending the affordable housing crisis vs. watching a crisis unfold before our eyes.

 Committed to a single goal: end homelessness.
 The NCH is getting ready because it is coming in waves.

 Can law improve the economic security of low-income families?
 Can a justice system for all people beginning with the most vulnerable

 Engages in legal representation and policy advocacy around the U.S. to improve the administration of cash assistance, Medicaid, food stamps, and childcare.

 Works to prevent and end homelessness by serving as the legal arm of the nationwide movement to end homelessness.